PX4/PX4-user_guide/en/getting_started/basic_flight_modes.md

 #### Rattitude

-In simple terms it is the mix between Stabilized and Acrobatic mode.
-So when the sticks are in the center the craft hovers.
-When you give small movements of the sticks around the center up to the middle the craft will move gently and behave like in stabilize flight (angle control from the center to the middle).
-When you push the sticks beyond the middle to their extreme positions you have Acrobatic movement i.e. you can perform flips and other figures (rate control at extreme stick positions).
+In simple terms it is the mix between Manual/Stabilized and Acro mode.
+When the Roll/Pitch stick is centered or if you move it up to halfway then the craft behaves like in Manual/Stabalized mode.
+If you move Roll/Pitch stick beyound halfway to full command the the copter behaves like in Acro mode.
+This way you could fly in the comfort of stabalized flight but still be able to perform flips and tricks with your copter.

 ### Assisted Modes